Resolve Invoice Problems With the Government in a Cost -Effective Way

 Interest rules assess late interest penalties against agencies that pay vendors after a payment due date.

-• Watch for agencies that attempt to delay payment based upon the COR’s actual acceptance.
+• Watch for agencies that attempt to delay payment based on the COR’s actual acceptance.

 • Inspection delays extending beyond the prescribed seven days do not postpone accrual of interest penalty where there are no disagreements about quantity, quality or contractor compliance with contractual requirements.